mfdezf/terminal-config-files/README.md

-#terminal-config-files
+# terminal-config-files

-Color schme for terminal and config files for git of the How to Use Git and Github Udacity
+Instuctions for color scheme for terminal and config files for git of the course How to Use Git and Github from Udacity.

+Lessons with instructions:

 * Lesson 1: Navigating a Commit History
-* Lesson numbers: 28, 29, 30
+* Videos: 28, 29, 30

 Steps